Fall Foodie Favorites

 Seasonal desserts

 Middleton is home to multiple places offering irresistible fall sweet treats.
-Step into Clasen’s European Bakery and immerse yourself in their self-proclaimed “Apple Time,” featuring an array of apple-inspired goodies such as caramel apples with nuts, apple cider donuts, apple pecan bread, and cinnamon apple pecan frangipane, to name just a few.
-Experience Middleton’s newest bakery, Miggy’s Bakes, on the northeast side of town, and order a seasonal treat (like their graveyard double chocolate cookies or mummy brownies) that’s nearly too cute to eat — Miggy’s serves bars, cookies, and stuffed brownies at their bakery, as well as scary good made-to-order cakes.
-When downtown, stop at Hubbard Avenue Diner to choose from various seasonal treats in their dessert case, including caramel apple pie, pumpkin pie, pumpkin walnut cookies, and giant fall-themed sugar cookies.
-Hubbard Avenue Diner is also famous for their wide variety of pies year-round with rotating monthly specials.
-Drop by Longtable Beer Cafe for their new cinnamon pretzel bites— your favorite Clasen’s pretzel reimagined in bite-sized pieces, tossed in cinnamon sugar, and paired with a delicious apple caramel dipping sauce.
-Longtable is also serving a pumpkin cake for a limited time.
+Step into Clasen’s European Bakery and immerse yourself in its self-proclaimed “Apple Time,” featuring an array of apple-inspired goodies such as apple cider donuts, apple pecan bread, and cinnamon apple crisp cheesecake, to name just a few.
+Miggy’s Bakes, on the northeast side of town, offers seasonal treats (like its graveyard double chocolate cookies or mummy brownies) that are nearly too cute to eat — Miggy’s serves bars, cookies, and stuffed brownies at their bakery, as well as scary good made-to-order cakes.
+Plus, enjoy buy-one-get-one-free cookies when you visit the bakery on Halloween wearing a costume.
+Just one street over, satisfy a caramel apple sweet tooth with Metro Market.

 Sweet & savory in a jar